Start an Society for Collegiate Journalists Chapter at your college or university!

 Well, for starters, the Society for Collegiate Journalists (SCJ) is a National Society of Collegiate Mass Communications.
 It is the nation’s oldest organization designed solely to serve college journalists.
 SCJ was formed when Pi Delta Epsilon, which was founded in 1909, merged with Alpha Phi Gamma, which was founded in 1919.

-Today SCJ has approximately 100 active chapters nationwide and 1200 members.
+Today SCJ has approximately 100 chapters nationwide.

-The National Council provides each active chapters key services: an annual national contest; a biennial national convention comprised of chapter delegates and members; special forms of recognition, i.e., Medal of Merit Certificate, Presidential Citation, and two prestigious annual national awards– The McDonald Award for the outstanding chapter and the SCJ Student Journalist of the Year Award.
+The National Council provides each active chapters key services: an annual national contest; a biennium national convention comprised of chapter delegates and members; special forms of recognition, i.e., Medal of Merit Certificate, Presidential Citation, and two prestigious annual national awards– The McDonald Award for the outstanding chapter and the SCJ Student Journalist of the Year Award.

 In addition, local chapters sponsor workshops, seminars and speakers intended to help their members improve their practice of journalism on the campus and prepare for professional careers after graduation.